Excessive Memory Use

 Session caches are convenient because it is easy for developers to add objects to the session without considering other solutions that might be more efficient.
 This is often done in fire-and-forget mode, meaning data is never removed.
 The session will be removed after the user has left the page anyway, or so we may think, so why bother?
 What we ignore is that session timeouts from 30 minutes to several hours are not unheard of.

 One currently popular version of this antipattern is the misuse of hibernate sessions to manage the conversational state.
-The hibernate session is stored in the HTTP session in order to facilitate quick access to data.
+The hibernate session is stored in the HTTP session to facilitate quick access to data.
 This means storage of far more state than necessary, and with only a couple of users, memory usage immediately increases greatly.

 If we couple a big HTTP session with session replication, we get large object trees that are expensive to serialize, and a lot of data to be transferred to the other web servers.
 We just added a severe performance problem on top of the fact that we run out of memory quickly.